 Kuta Beach runs for approximately 2km of the 5km plus stretch of sandy coastline with Tuban to the south and Legian Beach to the north.
-The combination of sun, golden white sand, surf, and nightlife is what makes this beach so popular.
+The combination of sun, sand, surf, and nightlife is what makes this beach so popular.
 However, during the wet season, the beach can attract rubbish being washed up on the beach with the change in winds from the consistent offshore trade winds from the southeast that are most common in the dry season.
 Although rubbish is usually cleaned up daily some days.

 For surfers planning on staying at Kuta Beach and are researching the best located and most affordable accommodation options, homestay style options such as Lusa Hotel and Beneyasa Beach Inn are great places to start.
 Location is extremely important in Kuta considering the traffic here is some of busiest in Bali.
 The next step up is well-equipped hotels such as Alam KulKul Boutique Resort.

 If you are looking for the cheapest of accommodation options then Beneyasa Beach Inn starts at slightly over 100,000Rp per night or approximately $10 AUD upwards.
 Located on Poppies Lane 2 which is right in the heart of Kuta with the beach and surf approximately 350m away.